andyexeter/post-lockdown/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 4.0 =
+This is a major version release.
+Please read the changelog before updating.

 = 3.0 =
 This is a major version release.
 Please read the changelog before updating.